 The infection is found in many parts of the world, such as Africa and southwest Asia.
 Very few people are diagnosed in the United States each year with this infection.
 Most people in the United States who are diagnosed with chancroid have traveled outside the country to areas where the infection is more common.

 Within 1 day to 2 weeks after becoming infected, a person will get a small bump on the genitals.
 The bump becomes an ulcer within a day after it first appears.
 The ulcer:

 About half of infected men have only a single ulcer.
 Women often have 4 or more ulcers.
 The ulcers appear in specific locations.

 Common locations in men are:

 Complications include urethral fistulas and scars on the foreskin of the penis in uncircumcised males.
-Patients with chancroid should also be checked for syphilis, HIV, and genital herpes.
+People with chancroid should also be checked for other sexually transmitted infections, including syphilis, HIV, and genital herpes.

 - Review date: